marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

    * The **[region]** column contained 55 blank rows.
 However, instead of filling the blanks with N/A, I found it easier to identify the correct region for each country.
 Therefore, I **filled the blanks with the appropriate region.**

    **1.** I first created a new conditional column called [Region_filled], listing only the countries whose region was missing from the original [region] column:

  ![image](https://github.com/user-attachments/assets/af53f8e4-4781-406e-92c6-c24ce333ad1d)

    **2.**  Then I used this conditional column to fill the blanks of the original region column:

  ![image](https://github.com/user-attachments/assets/ba444660-76b9-4b1c-95d7-b42d6d795e3a)

-**3.** The [Region_NO Blanks] is updated and the former blanks are now filled with the corresponding region name.
+   **3.**  The [Region_NO Blanks] column has been updated, and the previously blank entries are now filled with the corresponding region names.

    ![image](https://github.com/user-attachments/assets/ed0833aa-6a0f-4249-9fee-ff795750c4f4)

-**4.** The next challenge of the new [Region_NO Blanks] is the incorrect assignment of certain countries to wrong regions and the absense of the region: **Middle East & North Africa (MENA)**.
+   **4.** The next challenge with the updated [Region_NO Blanks] is the incorrect assignment of certain countries to wrong regions and the absence of the **Middle East & North Africa (MENA)** region.

   To address the issue of incorrect regional assignments for some countries, we created a new query with the correct region information, merged this with the main dataset, expanded the merged column to include the correct regions, and used a conditional formula to update the regions based on the mapping table.